“Building Confidence”

 Okay, time to cut some rafters.
 These measurements are dependent on the outside of the beams being exactly 10'.

-Let's first layout the position of the common rafters and the jacks.
+Let's first layout the position of the common rafters and the jacks of the gazebo.
 Notice on the Roof Plan I put the ceiling joists in red.
-The purpose of the ceiling joists is to prevent the posts and beams from moving out with a load on them.
-Whether you want a ceiling doesn't really matter, you can leave it open or install a ceiling of cedar boards or whatever.
+The purpose of the ceiling joists is to prevent the posts and beams of the gazebo from moving out with a load on them.
+Whether you want a ceiling on your gazebo doesn't really matter, you can leave it open or install a ceiling of cedar boards or whatever.

 I'll give you the correct lengths as follows: